Your brand relies on great marketing strategies.

 - Create clear calls to action.
 Don’t make visitors wonder what they have to do to take action.
 Offer big, bold calls to action throughout the page.
 Also, use heatmaps to find out where people are spending their time on your page and put your calls to action in those areas.

 - Optimize your checkout process.
-Out of all the marketing strategies, this is one of the more important.
+Out of all the approaches, this is one of the more important.
 Make it as easy as possible for people to give you money.
 If your checkout process involves too many steps, you can expect higher-than-average cart abandonment.
+Consider eliminating pages that ask for info you don’t really need (like the customer’s telephone number or middle name).
+Just get the payment info and, if necessary, shipping address.

 - Copy competitors.
 Look at what your competitors are doing on their landing pages.
 If they’ve been using those same landing pages for a while, then that’s a pretty clear indication that they’re effective.
 Feel free to imitate the copy and design on those pages to promote your own brand.
 There’s no point in reinventing the wheel if somebody’s already got a great idea.